bunkahle/PILasOPENCV/README.md

      pip install numpy opencv-python freetype-py mss gif2numpy numpy2gif

 # Version history:

+2.7: Bugfix when drawing text and lines or other draw objects the lines were not drawn, fixed

 2.6: Bugfix for method show: Old windows were not deleted so it came to display errors, fixed